oyoclass/python3-doc/doc/extralibs/pygame.md

     pygame.display.flip()
 ```

-You will get a game window open to the right of your code, you can use the arrow keys to move the ball up, down, left, and right:
+You will get a game window open to the right of your code.
+You can use the arrow keys to move the ball up, down, left, and right:

 <img src="../../assets/img/pygame-keyboard-ball.png">